How can I get the most out of my plan?

 When reading through the draft plan there are a few things to consider in order to get the best possible final plan.

-- Check that all the indentified SEN are included in section B of the plan.
+- Check that all the identified SEN are included in section B of the plan.
 Cross-reference with the specialist advice/reports (educational psychology, occupational/speech & language therapist etc)

-- Check that each identified ‘need’ (section B) has a corresponding ‘provision’ (sections F, G H1 & H2).
+- Check that each identified ‘need’ (sections B, C, and D) has a corresponding ‘provision’ (sections F, G H1 & H2).

 - Section F should contain anything which 'educates' or 'trains' your child, for example this might include occupational or speech & language therapies, or travel training.

 - Check health and social care needs have been identified and provision included

 - From Year 9 onwards, provision to support preparation for adulthood and independent living

 - For a young person, have the local authority made provision across five days (as outlined in the SEND Code Of Practice, 8.39 -9.42)

 - Read the IPSEA EHC plan checklist for more detailed advice about what a plan should contain.

 The outcomes should be SMART and provision specific